 - (a) The Notes are issued in bearer form. - (b) The Notes are initially represented by a temporary global note (the "Temporary Global Note") without interest coupons.
-The Temporary Global Note will be exchangeable for Notes in the Specified Denomination represented by a permanent global note (the "Permanent Global Note", and the Temporary Global Note and the Permanent Global Note together, the "Global Notes" and each a "Global Note") without interest coupons.
-The Temporary Global Note and the Permanent Global Note shall each be only valid if they bear the signatures of two authorised representatives of the Issuer and have been authenticated by or on behalf of the Fiscal Agent [in the case of Notes deposited on behalf of the ICSDs and the Global Note is an NGN the following applies: and bear the handwritten or facsimile signature by or on behalf of the common safekeeper].
-Definitive notes and interest coupons will not be issued and the right of the Holders to request the issue and delivery of definitive notes and interest coupons shall be excluded. - (c) The Temporary Global Note shall be exchangeable for the Permanent Global Note from a date not earlier than 40 days after the date of issue of the Temporary Global Note.
-Such exchange shall only be made upon delivery of certifications to the effect that the beneficial owner or owners of the Notes represented by the Temporary Global Note is not a U.S. person (other than certain financial institutions or certain persons holding Notes through such financial institutions) as required by U.S. tax law.
+The interests in the Temporary Global Note will be exchangeable for the interests in Notes in the Specified Denomination represented by a permanent global note (the "Permanent Global Note", and the Temporary Global Note and the Permanent Global Note together, the "Global Notes" and each a "Global Note") without interest coupons.
+The Temporary Global Note and the Permanent Global Note is an each a "Global Note") without interest coupons.
+The Temporary Global Note and the Permanent Global Note is an the Specified Denomination of the Issuer and have been authenticated by or on behalf of the Fiscal Agent [in the case of Notes deposited on behalf of the ICSDs and the Global Note is an NGN the following applies: and bear the handwritten or facsimile signature by or on behalf of the Holders to request the issue and delivery of definitive notes and interest coupons shall be excluded. - (c) The interests in the Temporary Global Note shall be exchangeable for the interests in the Permanent Global Note from a date not earlier than 40 days after the date of issue of the Temporary Global Note.
+Such exchange shall only be made upon and to the extent of delivery of certifications to the effect that the beneficial owner or owners of the Notes represented by the Temporary Global Note is not a U.S. person (other than certain financial institutions or certain persons holding Notes through such financial institutions) as required by U.S. tax law.
 Payment of interest on Notes represented by a Temporary Global Note will be made only after delivery of such certifications.
 A separate certification shall be required in respect of each such payment of interest.
-Any such certification received on or after the 40th day after the date of issue of the Temporary Global Note will be treated as a request to exchange such Temporary Global Note pursuant to this § 1(2)(c).
-Any securities delivered in exchange for the Temporary Global Note shall be delivered only outside of the United States (as defined below).
+Any such certification received on or after the 40th day after the date of issue of the Temporary Global Note will be treated as a request to exchange such Temporary Global Note shall be delivered only outside of the United States (as defined below).